-Proposed Guidelines Change Key Points Add the following interpretation to the Guidelines for Counting Clinical Experiences: Comprehensive history and physical assessment includes the history, physical, and psychological assessment of signs and symptoms, pathophysiologic changes, and psychosocial variations of a patient.
+Add the following interpretation to the Guidelines for Counting Clinical Experiences:

+Comprehensive history and physical assessment includes the history, physical, and psychological assessment of signs and symptoms, pathophysiologic changes, and psychosocial variations of a patient.
 The assessment includes an evaluation of the body and its functions using inspection, palpation, percussion, auscultation, and advanced assessment techniques, including diagnostic testing, as appropriate.
 A complete physical assessment should incorporate cultural and developmental variations and needs of a patient.
 The results of a comprehensive history and physical assessment are used to establish a differential diagnosis based on assessment data and develop an effective and appropriate plan of care for a patient.
 Specific assessment related to anesthesia should be stressed in the practical experience of nurse anesthesia students.
 This experience can be obtained by simulation alone.
-Simulation for the comprehensive history and physical should be an effective option for clinical experience, can be accomplished in low-fidelity, and should require minimum investment.